07 • 28 • 2020

 Like many harmful viruses and pathogens, the main exposure risk to the water recreation community is from sewage pollution.
 The release of raw or undertreated sewage into our surface waterways can cause diseases to spread through the “fecal-oral transmission route.”
 In other words, when we recreate at the beach during a sewage spill or release of undertreated wastewater, we risk ingesting fecal-borne pathogens that can cause symptoms like stomach upset; ear, eyes, nose and throat infections; as well as more severe infections like E. coli, MRSA, giardia, hepatitis, and worse.

-At this point, the research community does not know if people can contract the COVID-19 virus from exposure to feces in recreational waters but the overall consensus is that it might be possible.
-A July 15 paper in Water Research nicely summarizes the research to date, and highlights that there are still notable unknowns when it comes to the potential for fecal and recreational water transmission.
+At this point, the research community does not know if people can contract COVID-19 from exposure to feces in recreational waters but the overall consensus is that it might be possible.
+A July 15 2020 paper in Water Research nicely summarizes the available research at that time, and highlights that there are still notable unknowns when it comes to the potential for fecal and recreational water transmission.
 For instance, the RNA of the virus was found in stool samples of infected patients, but we do not know if the virus remains infectious after passing through the human digestive system.
 In order to be infectious, the virus needs both intact RNA and an intact outer envelope.
 No published study has yet to confirm the presence of an intact outer envelope extracted from stool or sewage.
 A recent study out of Germany indicates that the virus is not infectious after passing through the digestive system.
-Meanwhile, authors of a recent study out of China mention that they have been able to isolate the viable, infectious virus from stool, yet this was from “unpublished data”, so additional confirmation is needed to validate their statement.
+Meanwhile, authors of a different study out of China mention that they have been able to isolate the viable, infectious virus from stool, yet this was from “unpublished data”, so additional confirmation is needed to validate their statement.
 Other studies point to the virus behavior in the GI tract as potential evidence for the ability of fecal-oral transmission (see Diaz & Taboada 2020 Ghoshal et al 2020, and Leo et al 2020), and its similarity to the SARS-CoV-1 virus (Oliva et al 2020).

 There is also reporting that speculated on the potential for the virus to become aerosolized in sea spray when polluted waterways are actively churned or agitated (such as when a wave breaks), but this is currently just speculative since we don’t know if the virus is infectious in sewage, or how it behaves after “exposure to air, sunlight, and water”.